 Publish Azure Application Wizard

-After you develop a web application in Visual Studio, you can publish that application more easily to Azure by using the Publish Azure Application wizard.
-The following section explains the steps that you must complete before you use the wizard, and the remaining sections explain the features of the wizard.
+After you develop a web application in Visual Studio, you can publish that application more easily to an Azure cloud service by using the Publish Azure Application wizard.
+The first section explains the steps that you must complete before you use the wizard, and the remaining sections explain the features of the wizard.

-Obtain a Microsoft account and an Azure subscription.
+Get a Microsoft account and an Azure subscription.
+To get an Azure subscription, see Welcome to Windows Azure!.

-When you are ready to publish your application, open the shortcut menu for the Azure project, and then choose Publish.
-The following illustration shows the Publish Azure Application wizard.
+When you’re ready to publish your application, open the shortcut menu for the Azure cloud service project, and then choose Publish.
+The following steps show the Publish Azure Application wizard.

 The list of subscriptions populates with the subscriptions associated with your account.
 You might also see subscriptions from any subscription files that you imported previously.